 To a loved one who has an illness

-Nothing is more painful than seeing your loved ones incredibly in pain.
+Nothing is more painful than seeing your loved ones in incredible pain.
 Giving them comfort through ‘get well-wishes’ and inspiring words can somehow make them better.

-By being sensitive to what and how they feel can give them hope that they will get better the soonest time.
+Being sensitive to what and how they feel can give them hope that they will get better at the earliest possible time.
 Moreover, our warm words will go a long way in making them feel fine and energetic once more.

 The more personal your message is, the more it’s appreciated.
 Here are upbeat thoughts that lessen the burden of someone who is ill or injured.